 Attack craft squadrons which move through an asteroid field are destroyed on a D6 roll of 6.

 Ships cannot shoot into or out of an asteroid field.
 However, shooting between ships inside an asteroid field can take place only if both the shooting and target ships are both inside an asteroid field.
 Lances and weapons batteries have no more than 10 cm range, nova cannons don't work and torpedoes of any type cannot be used.
 Shooting at enemies within 10 cm range does not impart a left column shift when inside an asteroid field.
 Attack Craft work normally but must make a D6 roll every Ordnance Phase they remain in the field, with every wave or individual marker removed on a roll of 6.
 Ships that are braced or crippled may not shoot inside an asteroid field.

-Asteroid fields are treated as minefields if you wish to shoot at them.
-You must first pass a leadership test to shoot an asteroid field even if it is the only possible target, with a Blast Marker placed in contact with the asteroid field facing the direction the shooting came from for every roll of 6.
+If you wish to shoot at an asteroid field, you must first pass a leadership test even if it is the only possible target.
+Treat it as an Ordnance marker.
+For every roll of 6, place a Blast Marker in contact with the asteroid field facing the direction the shooting came from.
+In each end phase, each asteroid field will lose D6 Blast Markers and these do not count towards the number of other Blast Markers that can be removed that turn.